-Course Overview: This course covers art exhibits from start to finish providing the student with hands on experience, handling artwork, setting up an exhibit, meeting the public, and taking down exhibits.
+Course Overview: This is a continuation of Gallery display covering art exhibits from start to finish providing the student with hands on experience, handling artwork, setting up an exhibit, meeting the public, and taking down exhibits.
 For those who may be considering a career in a gallery or museum setting, or those thinking about work in exhibition design.